 Both MBC and IMPC are aggressive, with high recurrence and metastatic rates (7,8).
 Despite this, the patient remained disease-free at five years post-treatment, likely due to effective neoadjuvant chemotherapy, surgery and radiotherapy, despite not having had targeted therapy.
 Chemotherapy resulted in complete resolution of nodal involvement and clear surgical margins; factors known to significantly improve disease-free survival (DFS) and overall survival (OS).
 This outcome is consistent with existing data reporting five-year survival rates of 71% for MBC and 87.5% for IMPC (8,9).

 Interestingly, the IDC in the case above was initially identified on core biopsy but was absent in the final surgical specimen.
 This discrepancy may be explained by several factors: chemotherapy-induced histological transformation, the biopsy which removed 6 cores may have removed the small area involved or a differential response to chemotherapy where the IDC component was eradicated while MBC and IMPC persisted (10,11).
-The mutagenic potential of chemotherapy, documented in prior studies, may also account for such histological changes (12).

 Surgical excision with clear margins remains the cornerstone of MMBC management.
-While both mastectomy and breast-conserving surgery are acceptable, achieving negative margins is critical in reducing recurrence risk and improving long-term outcomes (13,14).
-In Case 1, the patient has had 5 years of disease free survival, despite the absence of targeted therapy.
+While both mastectomy and breast-conserving surgery are acceptable, achieving negative margins is critical in reducing recurrence risk and improving long-term outcomes (12,13).
+In Case 1, the patient has had 5 years of disease free survival, after radiotherapy, despite the absence of targeted therapy.

 Malignant papillary neoplasms consist of papillary Ductal Carcinoma In Situ (DCIS), encapsulated papillary carcinoma , solid papillary carcinoma and invasive papillary carcinoma (IPC).
 IPC is the most rare amongst these, forming 13-20% of papillary neoplasms and 0.5% of invasive breast cancer.
 IPC, commonly occurs in postmenopausal women and is often associated with invasive breast cancer of a non-specific type or papillary DCIS, as in Case 2.
 IPC is characterized by positive oestrogen and progesterone receptors with no amplification of the HER2 gene and a low Ki-67 proliferation index.
-Although IPC has malignant histological features similar to those of IDC, it has a favourable prognosis (15).
+Although IPC has malignant histological features similar to those of IDC, it has a favourable prognosis (14).
+Patient number 2 remained in remission post surgery, radiotherapy and on endocrine therapy after follow-up of 2 years.

 Conclusion